Frequently asked questions

-You will need regular access to a computer with internet access.
-While it may be possible to study from a variety of venues such as at work, from a library or at a family member's house, we recommend that you use a computer based in your own home.
+Yes, you will need regular access to a computer with an internet connection.
+While it may be possible to study from a variety of venues such as at work, a library, or at a family member's house, we recommend that you use a computer based in your own home.

 How much of my time will it take to study a module?

 What happens if my circumstances change during my studies?

 If your personal situation changes during your studies, we will work with you to make the necessary adjustments to your course load.
 University of Essex Online courses are different to traditional degree courses, enabling us to our approach courses with more flexibility.

 Will I have to sit any exams?

 Am I eligible for a student loan?

 If you are a UK or EU citizen and live in England or Wales and haven't completed a degree before you may be eligible for a student loan which will pay for the full cost of your undergraduate studies.
-If you are not eligible, or you decide to fund your course yourself, we offer a simple monthly payment plan to enable you to spread the cost of your tuition over the duration of your studies.
+If you're not eligible, or you decide to fund the course yourself, we offer a simple monthly payment plan, enabling you to spread the cost of your tuition over the duration of your studies.